 To run a successful dental practice, you have to stand out from the competition.
-Patients have never had more options for dental care, and they expect more than ever from healthcare providers.
-While quality care remains crucial, you also need to seek out other ways to improve the overall patient experience.
-This may include incorporating new technologies into your treatment options, streamlining office operations to improve efficiency, and maintaining a professional online presence.
-Continue reading to learn several techniques that dental practices of all sizes and specialties can implement to make their business more profitable.
+Patients have never had more options for dental care and expect more than ever from healthcare providers.
+While quality care remains crucial, you must also seek other ways to improve the overall patient experience, including incorporating new technologies into your treatment options, streamlining office operations to improve efficiency, and maintaining a professional online presence.
+Please continue reading to learn several techniques dental practices of all sizes and specialties can implement to make their business more profitable.

 What makes a successful dental practice?

-- Maintain an interactive, user-friendly website and positive social media presence.
-More and more, people look online before making a decision, and their first stop is often either your website or social media profiles.
+Maintain an interactive, user-friendly website and positive social media presence.
+People increasingly look online before making a decision, and their first stop is often your website or social media profiles.
 Making it easy for patients to connect with you and learn about your practice contributes to a positive patient experience.

-- Create a welcoming environment for all patients, including chairs that can accommodate all shapes and sizes, and additional measures for patients with dental phobia.
+Create a welcoming environment for all patients.
+Include chairs that accommodate all shapes and sizes and additional measures for patients with dental phobia.

-- Adopt proper business management practices to control costs.
-Setting a budget and managing controllable expenses reduces your overhead, while leveraging smart marketing efforts and patient retention practices increases revenue.
+Adopt proper business management practices to control costs.
+Setting a budget and managing controllable expenses reduces your overhead while leveraging innovative marketing efforts and patient retention practices increases revenue.
 These together contribute to a more robust bottom line.

-All of these elements are important for running a successful dental practice, but in order to truly thrive, everyone at the practice must share the same values and focus.
+All these elements are essential for running a successful dental practice, but to truly thrive, everyone must share the same values and focus.
 This means creating and actively promoting a company culture that supports your goals.
-A positive, unified company culture goes a long way towards increasing patient compliance, reducing attrition, and reducing employee turnover, all of which ultimately make the business more profitable.
+A positive, unified company culture goes a long way toward increasing patient compliance, reducing attrition, and reducing employee turnover, all of which ultimately make the business more profitable.

 How can I make my dental practice more profitable?